csound/manual/docs/score/genroutines.md

-# **GEN Routines**
+# GEN Routines

 GEN routines are used as data generators for function tables.
-When a function table is created using the [f score statement](../scoregens/f.md), the GEN function is given as its fourth argument.
+When a function table is created using the [ftgen opcode](../opcodes/ftgen.md) or the [f score statement](../scoregens/f.md), the GEN function is given as its fourth argument.
 A negative GEN number implies that the function is not rescaled, and maintains its original values.

 ## Sine/Cosine Generators: